troyerta/cmod-manual/src/ch07-00-articles.md

   - FAQ
     - Can you explain Cmod's license?
+BSD
   - Why TDD?
   - TDD tutorial for generic embedded system project
   - Adding mocks with FFF